RenderKit/ospray/doc/api.md

                                             the framebuffer

   bool       backgroundRefraction    false  allow for alpha blending even if
-                                            backgound is seen through refractive
+                                            background is seen through
-                                            objects like glass
+                                            refractive objects like glass
   ---------- -------------------- --------  ------------------------------------
   : Special parameters understood by the path tracer.